Graph-ICS/Graph-ICS/readme.md

 The user interface is basically divided into two parts: the canvas (drawing area) on the left and the viewer on the right.
 Via drag&drop  from the toolbar above you can draw nodes on the canvas.
 Nodes represent images or filters.

 Nodes can be connected to each other.
-So they can have input nodes on the left side and output nodes on the right side.
+So they can have input nodes on their left side and output nodes on their right side.
 Usually there is one image node input for a chain of filters.

 The picture below shows an example: